 Hosted by AmericanTrails.org

-Every kind of trail activity is represented in the listing of designated NRTs.
-Besides hiking and bicycling, the system includes water trails, motorized routes, snow tracks, greenways, and equestrian paths.
+This project is also a designated National Recreation Trail.
 The NRT program showcases the diversity of trails across America, from our cities and suburbs to the deserts, waterways, and high mountains.
 See more trails designated as National Recreation Trails in 2010.

 Download map of the Water Trail in Polk County (pdf 832 kb))

 The 400 mile long Des Moines River Water Trail that runs from Estherville to the Mississippi River, is an extremely scenic stream.
 Water trail projects along the river received funding from the Recreational Trails Program in 2003, 2005, and 2006.

 Paddlers on the Des Moines River Water Trail